skykhs3/skykhs3.github.io/_tabs/c-v.md

     <div>
      {% include embed/youtube.html id='ql0lFXHtAnk' start='476' %}
     </div>
-    <li>I participated in YouTube content with YouTubers <b>미미미누</b> and <b>조코딩</b>.
+    <li>I participated in a coding YouTube content for teenagers with YouTubers <b>미미미누</b> and <b>조코딩</b>.
 We created an artificial intelligence service that makes phone calls and sends notifications to vulnerable elderly people.</li>
     <li>December 2024</li>
   </div>
 </div>